JetBrains/Qodana/topics/configuration-reference.md

 You have several options to configure [quality gates](quality-gate.topic).

-You can add a fail threshold to control the total number of problems in a project, which is supported by all linters:
+In your YAML configuration, you can add a fail threshold to control the total number of problems in a project, which is supported by all linters:

 ```yaml